-I'm really pleased you agreed to this interview.
-The Monks are one of the most influential bands of rock era in my opinion.
-I would like to ask you first about your childhood...what were some of your first influences?
+The Monks are one of the most influential bands in rock history.
+I would like to ask you first about your childhood.
+What were some of your first influences?

 I was raised in a musical family.
 My great-uncles were well known gospel musicians in the 1930s and early 1940s (The Stamps Quartet).
 They wrote religious songs that are still played and sung in some churches today.
 Elvis Presley talked about them being a great influence on his music.
 My mother was a boogie-woogie styled piano player.
 When I was a boy the famous Bob Wills western swing band, The Texas Playboys, used to come to my house when they were finished playing at a club Bob Wills owned in Sacramento, California (Wills Point).
 One of them was my aunt’s boyfriends.
 I began playing music (drums) when I was 10 years old.
 I knew then that I would be a musician.

 You started in a band called The Torquays.
 Were you in any other bands before forming The Torquays?

 My first professional job was at the Nugget Casino, playing trumpet in a dixieland band.
 I was 15 years old.
 Wayne Newton played in the same club, at the same time on a different stage.
 He was 12 years old.
 As a teenager, I played a lot of clubs and school dances, including university events, and made my first recording in 1955.
 It was Dixieland (New Orleans style) music.
 When I had to do my military service, I was assigned to stay in San Francisco to play trumpet in the 6th Army Band.
 It sounded boring, so I asked to go to Germany.
 Of course, the army was happy to give me another assignment.
 For awhile, I played drums with a couple of different jazz quartets in the officer’s clubs.
 Later, I met the other future monks.
 Because they played rock and roll, I put away the drums and my trumpet to play the bass.